VKBobyr/ts-data-class/readme.md

 # TS Data-Class

-This package aims to simplify and secure data parsing, manipulation, and validation in typescript by providing auto-generated constructors, `copyWith`,  `parse`, and parsing utilities with **minimal** boilerplate and full intellisence support.
+This package aims to simplify and secure data parsing, manipulation, and validation in typescript by providing auto-generated constructors, helper methods, and parsing utilities with **minimal** boilerplate and full intellisence support.

+Every instance of the data class will automatically have:

+- A typed constructor
+- `copy` & `copyDeep`
+- `parse` & `tryParse`
+- `equals`

 ## Installation